bmwiedemann/varnishcontainer/README.md

 that is easy to use for organizations or at home that prevents duplicate downloads of rpms from mirrors/download.o.o

+## Beware

+This will open a proxy, so if your host IP is reachable from the Internet or other untrusted parties, you need to configure a firewall so that they cannot send traffic through the proxy.

 ## Usage